weaveworks/ignite/CONTRIBUTING.md

 We gratefully welcome improvements to documentation as well as to code.

+## Community and Access

+Join [weaveworks-ignite@googlegroups.com](https://groups.google.com/forum/#!forum/weaveworks-ignite) for calendar invites to calls and edit access to community documents.

 ## Guidelines

 TODO: Add contributing guidelines here after we formalize them.